Mujadded/svm-linear-classifier-with-pytorch/ReadMe.md

 A Simple implementation of Linear Classifier with SVM loss funtion using pyTorch.

+This uses GPU and also vectorized Python to be most optimized.

 ## Files

 `linear_classifier.py` has the main code for Linear Classifier with SVM